 If you are interested in purchasing a yellow-bellied slider, expect to take home a lively, engaging pet that will remain active for over 20 years.

 But, do not adopt one of these turtles without thought.

 To meet their needs, they need a lot of space and clean water.
-This requires lots of equipment, such as an aquarium filter, pump and heater.
+This requires lots of equipment, such as an aquarium filter, pump, heater and 100-gallon tank.
 These attractive turtles also like variety in their diet and thrive on a mix of insects, fresh vegetables and pellet food.